SirrorsMoore1975/SirrorsMoore1975/Documents/IHAVENOTHINGTOHIDE/README.md

 anymore.

-Privacy allow you to stay in control to your digital freedom, allow you to have free throught and free expression without fear.
+Privacy allow you to stay in control to your digital freedom, allow you to have free thought and free expression without fear.

 ## Why is Live Free important

 Live free is essential for creativity.
 Without it, you are just the authorities' puppet.
 You lost your rights to speak up.
-No one can try to question, scrutinize, seek for informations that the authorities not pleased, do not willing to answer, not willing to cooperate or not willing to share those informations.
+No one can try to question, scrutinize, seek for information that the authorities not pleased, do not willing to answer, not willing to cooperate or not willing to share those information.
 Those who speak up might be put away, threaten, beaten up or silenced.
 When you are in pain you cannot yell.
 When you are hungry you are not allow to say it.
 You wanted to speak up something in the social media for your justice?
 Your post will be gone and you are likely being interviewed